cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 {0, 1}^\* to a point on an elliptic curve E. For each variant, we describe the requirements for E to make it work.
 Sample code for each variant is presented in the appendix.
-Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., (x, y) points on a curve.
+Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., the pair (x, y) denotes a point on an elliptic curve.

 ## Requirements